Physton/sd-webui-prompt-all-in-one-assets/docs-src/src/TranslationApiConfiguration.md

 # Translation API Configuration

+> In the English language environment, this button will be hidden.

 ## Open the Translation API Configuration Window

 1. Hover your mouse over the "Settings" button icon.